 This is useful if you need to "just do it fast" check the share and NTFS permissions of a less critical system.
-Here, too, you can use the display options to highlight folders in color whose inheritance has been deactivated or whose permissions have been set directly in addition to the inheritance.
+Here, too, you highlight folders in color whose inheritance has been deactivated or whose permissions have been set directly in addition to the inheritance.